Robustness Certificates for Neural Networks Against Data Poisoning and Evasion Attacks: EXPERIMENTAL RESULTS

 We present representative results of different combinations of $\ell_2$ and $\ell_\infty$ {train-time} attacks under poisoning ratio $\rho$ ranging from $0.1$ to $1$ and datasets, with a confidence level of $99.99\%$ in Table~\ref{tab:certification} and Figure~\ref{fig:certified-accuracy-grid} (see Table~\ref{tab:configs} and Figure~\ref{fig:All_certified-accuracy-grid} for all the results).
-We denote the {certified accuracy} by $g_{\mathrm{p}}^*$ which is computed by $g_{\mathrm{p}}^*=g_{\mathrm{c}}-\alpha$ as in Definition~\ref{def:deg}.
+We denote the {certified accuracy} by $g_{\mathrm{p}}^*$ which is computed by $g_{\mathrm{p}}^*\!=\!g_{\mathrm{c}}\!-\!\alpha$ as in Definition~\ref{def:deg}.
 Note that the robustness specification is flexible: fixing the degradation threshold $\alpha$ is equivalent to prescribing a target certified test accuracy, since \eqref{eq:deg} is linear in $g_{\mathrm{p}}$. {Non-trivial certificates} are obtained in all settings.
-For example, for SVHN, at $g_{\mathrm{p}}^* = 0.75$ under PGD ($\ell_2$), our framework certifies robust radii up to $\delta^{*}_{\mathrm{cert}} = 0.92$ even when the poisoning ratio is as high as $\rho=0.9$.
-All SCP margins $\eta_s^*$ are non-positive, ensuring feasibility, and the violation probability $\epsilon$ remains below $0.02$ in most configurations (Table~\ref{tab:certification}).
-Importantly, our results yield tight certificates, with the certified robust radius $\delta^{}_{\mathrm{cert}}$ consistently close to the empirical robust radius $\delta^{}{\mathrm{emp}}$.
-While $\delta_{\mathrm{cert}} \le \delta_{\mathrm{emp}}$ holds by construction, tightness is largely dictated by how regularly the model degrades under poisoning: when the test accuracy $g(\theta)$ decreases smoothly rather than oscillates, the NNBC generalizes better and the certified radii closely track their empirical counterparts.
+Exemplary, for SVHN, at $g_{\mathrm{p}}^* \!=\!
+0.75$ under PGD ($\ell_2$), our framework certifies robust radii up to $\delta^{*}_{\mathrm{cert}} \!=\!
+0.92$ even when the poisoning ratio is as high as $\rho\!=\!0.9$.
+All SCP margins $\eta_s^*$ are non-positive, certifying satisfaction of the sampled barrier constraints, and the violation probability $\epsilon$ remains below $0.02$ in most configurations (Table~\ref{tab:certification}).
+Importantly, our results yield tight certificates, with the certified robust radius $\delta_{\mathrm{cert}}$ consistently close to the empirical robust radius $\delta_{\mathrm{emp}}$.
+While $\delta_{\mathrm{cert}} \!\le\! \delta_{\mathrm{emp}}$ holds by construction, tightness is largely dictated by how regularly the model degrades under poisoning: when the test accuracy $g$ decreases smoothly rather than oscillates, the NNBC generalizes better and the certified radii closely track their empirical counterparts.
 See Appendix~\ref{app:discussion} for a detailed analysis of the experimental results.